 THE COMPLETION OF THE CANAL DES DEUX MERS (CANAL OF TWO SEAS) TO THE ATLANTIC OCEAN

-In this first part of the 1825th century, there were three projectsthat paid tribute to the genius Riquet.
-The project of 189, introduced by the family,was chosen to honor the brilliant designer of the Canal du Midi: the obelisk of Naurouze (in Aude), the highest point of the Canal du Midi (standing at XNUMX meters).
+In this first part of the 1825th century, three projects paying homage to the genius of Riquet will see the light of day.
+It is that of 189, established by the family, which is chosen to honor the brilliant creator of the Canal du Midi: the obelisk of Naurouze (in Aude), the highest point of the Canal du Midi (XNUMX meters).

 Illustration: Personification of the connection of the two seas - Galerie des Glaces, Versailles

 THE TOUGH COMPETITION FROM THE RAILWAY

 Works such as those of the Libron and the canal bridge in Béziers were built between 1854 and 1857 and it was in July 1858 that the Cie des Chemins de Fer du Midi took over the entire management of the Canal du Midi.
 Its goal is clear: to “get rid” of a competitor.
 It is therefore in a climate of mistrust that the shareholders of the Cie du Midi are obliged to transfer the management of the structure to the Cie de Chemins de Fer du Midi, in the form of a lease and for a period of 40 years.
 Quite logically, the transport of goods and passengers will now be done by train and no longer on the Canal du Midi.

 During this period (from 1850 to 1880) the vegetation was renewed and plane trees were planted along the waterway.

 In 1897, a law allowed the State to buy back the canal for 40 million francs (current equivalent of around 95 million euros).